GSA/resources.data.gov/pages/_categories/data-standards.md

 ---
 category_name: Data standards
-description: Data standards and schemas
+description: Standards, schemas, and related resources — this category will continue to be built out in response to Federal Data Strategy Action 20, which calls for a data standards repository to accelerate the creation and adoption of data standards across agencies.
 layout: resource_category
 primary_nav_section: Resources
 show_on_front_page: true